zommerfelds/heaps-cordova/README.md

 ```
 docker buildx build --target haxe-output --output build --progress plain .
 ```
 This will produce a `build/` output.
-You can test it by opening `index.html` in the root folder.
+Before even having an app, you can develop and test it on your computer by opening `index.html` in the root folder.

 ### Build the debug APK
 ```